need4swede/wiki-go/data/documents/getting-started/installation/document.md

 1. Join the <a href="https://discord.gg/HTuf4HPMbP" target="_blank">Neptune Discord</a> server
 2. Complete verification on the landing page
-3. Head to the **TestFlight** channel and press **Board the TestFlight** to receive your Passenger role
+3. Head to the **TestFlight** channel and use the appropriate link to receive your invite.
-4. Open the **Aviation School** channel and follow the instructions to access the TestFlight link

 ### Installing

 Accept the TestFlight invitation once, then install Neptune from the TestFlight app on each device.
 If you don't already have TestFlight installed, you can search for it on the App Store and install it from there.

-### Test Purchases
+### Purchases in TestFlight

-Beta builds run on App Store test purchases.
-Upgrading to Pro inside a beta is free and nothing is ever charged.
-Test purchases stay in the beta: when a platform reaches the App Store, they don't carry over, and continuing with Pro there means buying it for real.
+TestFlight releases do not allow real purchases.
+Upgrading to Neptune Pro inside a TestFlight build is entirely free and nothing is ever charged.
+Purchases occur in a sandbox and do not sync across your devices.
+If you wish to upgrade to Neptune Pro, make sure you do so using an App Store release version and not through TestFlight.

 ## Mac